-In this experiment you will be analyzing the neutralization between a strong acid and a strong base, using the titration skills learned in the earlier parts of this lab.
-According to the Arrhenius Acid-base Theory, when dissolved in water, an acid raises the concentration of hydrogen ion, or H+, while a base raises the concentration of hydroxide ion, or OH-.
-When reacted together, the acid and base will neutralize each other according to the net ionic equation (1).
+In this experiment you will determine the concentration of sodium hydroxide and hydrochloric acid solutions using a titration.
+The titration of HCl with NaOH takes advantage of the neutralization reaction between a strong acid and a strong base.
+According to the Arrhenius Acid-base Theory, when acids and bases dissociate, or "ionize", in water, an acid raises the concentration of hydrogen ion, H^+ , and a base raises the concentration of hydroxide ion, OH^- .
+When reacted together, the acid and base will neutralize each other according to net ionic equation (1).
+Note that H^+ can also be written as H_3O^+ , as a result of H^+ associating with H_2O .

-$$H^{+}(aq) + OH^{-}(aq) \to H_2O(l)$$ (1)
+$$H^{+}(aq) + OH^{-}(aq) \rightarrow H_2O(l) \tag{1}$$

-An acid is considered to be strong if it completely ionizes in water.
-In this lab, you will be utilizing the strong acid, hydrochloric acid or HCl, to neutralize the strong base, sodium hydroxide or NaOH, according to the neutralization reaction below.
+An acid or base is considered strong if it completely ionizes in water.
+Thinking back to experiment 3, Chemical Equilibrium, this means the chemical equilibrium of a strong acid or base lays completely to the right of its dissociation equation.
+In this lab you will be utilizing the strong base sodium hydroxide to neutralize the strong acid hydrochloric acid according to the neutralization reaction below.